lauriwikberg/time-series-forecasting/README.md

 The final model consists of:

--AR (Auto-Regressive) component
+- AR (Auto-Regressive) component

--MA (Moving Average) component
+- MA (Moving Average) component

--Seasonal component
+- Seasonal component

 These are used to capture the evolution of the index with a proper train-test split.